 The series of eruptions in the Sundhnúkur volcanic system started on December 18th, 2023, with the first eruption lasting 3 days.

-A second eruption, lasting two days, followed on January 14th, 2024.
+The second eruption, lasting two days, followed on January 14th, 2024.
 This event caused property damage near Grindavík and led to evacuations.

 On February 8th, 2024, a third eruption occurred about a kilometer north of Grindavík.
 It produced significant lava fountains and deposited around 15 million cubic meters of lava in a single day.
-THe eruption ended after two days.
+The eruption ended after two days.

 The fourth eruption began on March 16th, 2024, in the same area as the previous eruption.
 It lasted until May 8th, 2024, making it the longest eruption of the series at 54 days.